 Pilar's experience includes teaching Art History at the University of Quebec in Montreal and the University of Saskatchewan; working as a curator at the Visual Arts Center of New Jersey in Summit, NJ; working in the Education Department and as an Assistant Curator at the Whitney Museum of American Art (NYC), where she coordinated artist forums; helping attract audiences at the Museum of the City of New York; and setting up two exhibitions of Maritime art supported by the Prince Edward Island Government, one in Japan and one in Taiwan.

 Pilar Shephard holds a Certificate in Art Appraisal from New York University (only 15 students graduated from the program), and she was a member of the American Appraisers Association.
 She has been working as an art appraiser for insurances, museum collections, estates, donations, government agencies, art dealers and individuals.
-Her clients include Logistec Corporation, Concordia University (private collection), the Confederation Centre of the Arts Art Gallery, Wanda Wyatt estate, MacNutt collection, PAMA Museum and Archives in Ontario, and Morton Barmish estate, among many others.
+Her clients include Logistec Corporation, Concordia University (private collection), the Confederation Centre of the Arts Art Gallery, Wanda Wyatt estate, MacNutt collection, PAMA Museum and Archives in Ontario, Morton Barmish estate, Mr Terriaca collection, and Mr Brad Levine collection among many others.
+Pilar will do house calls if requested.

 After having owned Pilar Shephard Art Gallery in Charlottetown, Prince Edward Island for twenty-three years, Pilar decided to sell her gallery business, and dedicated herself to working full time as an art appraiser and consultant.
 The Gallery had represented major Canadian artists, including masters of Inuit art, as well as artists from around the world.
 Pilar Shephard Art Gallery was featured in several magazines, including Heritage, Condé Nast travel magazine, Vie des Arts, and Canadian House and Home.